ChrisAkridge/Cix/docs/Abstract Syntax Tree.md

 }
 ```

 Each top-level element may be a statement that contains nothing else (in which case, it is considered a *terminal element*), or it may contain a list of elements within it (in which case, it is a *non-terminal statement*).
-Note that, in Cix, a statement that contains an expression (like `int y = x * z;`) is NOT considered to contain any other elements; it is considered terminal.
+Note that, in Cix, a statement that contains an expression (like `int y = x * z;`) is NOT considered to contain any other elements; it is considered terminal because it only contains expression elements.

 Thus, a tree of the above function should appear as (where indented lines are children of the line with one less indentation):